mit-acl/dpgo/README.md

 ## More Examples in ROS

 A ROS wrapper of dpgo is provided: [dpgo_ros](https://github.com/mit-acl/dpgo_ros).
-For more examples of dpgo (including the use of *robust* optimization on real-world datasets with outlier measurements), checkout the [README](https://github.com/mit-acl/dpgo_ros).
+The ROS extension also provides examples for using the complete set of features implemented in dpgo.
+These include running the asynchronous version, speeding up convergence with Nesterov acceleration, and using robust optimization on real-world datasets to reject outlier measurements.
+To try out these examples, please checkout the [README](https://github.com/mit-acl/dpgo_ros).

 ## Usage in multi-robot collaborative SLAM